k8sAustin/k8sAustincom/Sessions-Selection-Guidelines.md

 | **Mentorship Track** | High Potential (4-5 Stars in *Impact/Relevance*) but Low Structure (2-3 Stars in *Content Quality*). | **"Yes, if..."** Program Chair opens a dialogue offering direct architectural feedback to help the speaker refine their technical narrative. |
 | **Standard Accept** | Average > 3.0 Stars across all categories. | Added to the **Shortlist** for the full committee to review and schedule for an upcoming monthly session. |
 | **Premier Slot** | 5 Stars in both *Architectural Impact* AND *Vendor Neutrality*. | Fast-tracked and reserved for the **"Headliner"** slot to attract Senior/Lead engineering attendance. |

+### Phase 3: The Portfolio Balance (Final Check)
+*Before publishing the schedule, the Committee reviews the lineup to ensure diversity:*
+1.  **Track Diversity:** Ensure a healthy mix of Track A (Junior) and Track B/C (Senior/Visionary) talks across the quarter.
+2.  **Local Preference:** If two talks have identical scores, priority is given to the Austin-based speaker to foster local talent.
+3.  **Speaker Diversity:** Ensure the lineup reflects the diverse background of the Austin tech community.

 ---